0Nikola0/hangman/README.md

 # Hangman
 This game is made purely with the PyGame framework.
-It's also my very first project done in PyGame.
+It's also my very first project done with PyGame.

 ![](banner.png)